dlazesz/driverless-print-and-scan/README.md

 # pdf-rest-print

-A simple REST API for printing PDF to printers from anywhere with ease
+A simple REST API for printing PDF to printers (with IPP or CUPS) from anywhere with ease

 ## Motivation